-Repeat the measurement of I vs. V for a standard signal diode using the LabView program, I_vs_v, employing a 1k Ω resistor for the standard within the measurements.
+Repeat the measurement of I vs. V for a standard signal diode using the LabView program, I\vs\v, employing a 1k $\Omega$ resistor for the standard within the measurements.
 To find instructions on connecting the LabView board to your circuit, make selections within the program: File-> VI Properties-> Documentation.
 Make sure that the wire connections between the LabView circuit board and your protoboard are correct, including polarities.
-The LabView board does not only facilitate readout, but also provides a voltage source for your measurements.
+The LabView board not only facilitates readout, but also provides a voltage source for your measurements.
 The measurements are activated with the 'Run' button.
 Make a printout of the generated curve and insert into your lab notebook.

-Use next LabView to measure the V-I characteristic for a Zener diode, the 1N4734, which has a Zener voltage of 5.6 V. (Note: In the forward condition, current flows out of the terminal labeled with the band marking cathode.)
+Next use LabView to measure the V-I characteristic for a Zener diode, the 1N4734, which has a Zener voltage of 5.6 V. (Note: In the forward condition, current flows out of the cathode which is the terminal labeled with the band.)
 Plot the V-I characteristic using the LabView program and note the dramatic increase in reverse current when the reverse voltage reaches 5.6 volts.
 A Zener diode, biased at this breakdown condition, is a stable voltage reference because the voltage does not change much even though the current may change.
 Make a printout of the curve and insert it into your lab notebook.